 - The Garden of Eden with beautiful scenic views and alien looking rock clusters.

-Once you’re done with your 5 day trip, you have a few choices:
+Once you’re done with your 5 day trip through the Mighty 5 National Parks, you have a few choices:

 Thank you for reading this article on 5 national parks you can explore on a 5 day road trip in Utah!
 I hope it’s given you a lot of ideas to put on your own list and if you do go on this trip or have adjustments you made that also made the trip worthwhile, let me know below!